• Best Thing Ever, Favorite Things, Fun in Knoxville

 Last week, the last one of 2023, I was seeing so many people post their Goodreads 2023 Reading Challenge results.
 I thought every single one of them was so impressive, but I noticed there were some sour grapes.
 For some reason, there are people out there who take others’ achievements personally, as if it makes them “less than.”
 That really bugged me, so I did two things.
 One.
 I wrote in my Instagram stories about when people we know achieve their goals (or get things done), it’s not an affront to everyone else.
 It is ridiculous for people to feel badly about themselves just because others have success, big or…

-- Something That Could Change Your Life, Best Thing Ever, Blessings, Childhood Memories, Proud Moments, Travels
+• Best Thing Ever, Blessings, Childhood Memories, Proud Moments, Something That Could Change Your Life, Travels

 A Gratitude Story, 40 Years Long